-Samford seeks students who have demonstrated high standards of scholarship, outstanding personal character, and serious educational aims.
-Admission to Samford involves a careful analysis of academic records, character references, clarity of educational purpose, and extracurricular activities which reflect the applicant’s potential for involvement and leadership in the programs and services of the university.
+Samford University seeks students who have demonstrated high standards of scholarship, outstanding personal character and serious educational aims.
+Admission to Samford involves a careful analysis of academic records, character references, clarity of educational purpose and extracurricular activities which reflect the student's potential for involvement and leadership.

 All students applying to Samford are required to provide the following: